-A 13-year-old farm girl living a normal life in rural France, St Joan was was incited by apparitions of the archangel Michael, Saint Margaret, and Saint Catherine of Alexandria, to leave her family and present herself to the unanointed King of France, Charles VII, and to stir him into action to recover France from English domination during later portions of the Hundred Years’ War.
-Charles recovered from his shock at receiving such exhortations from an uninvited, uneducated 13-year-old girl, and sent her to Orléans at the head of his army.
-A swift series of victories under Joan’s guidance led to Charles’s consecration, and ultimately to the restoration of the French nation.
-Joan herself was captured by the British, condemned by in a biased, partisan Church trial, and burned at the stake while holding a cross.
+A 13-year-old girl living a normal farm life in rural France, St Joan of Arc was inspired by apparitions of the archangel Michael, Saint Margaret, and Saint Catherine of Alexandria to leave her family and present herself to the King of France, Charles VII, in order to stir him into action to recover France from English domination during later portions of the Hundred Years’ War.
+Once Charles recovered from his shock at receiving such exhortations from an uninvited, uneducated 13-year-old girl, he placed her at the head of his army and sent her to meet the English at Orléans.
+A swift series of victories under Joan’s guidance led to Charles’s confirmation as King, and ultimately to removal of the English from France.
+Joan herself was captured by the British, condemned by in a biased, English-controlled trial, and burned at the stake while holding a cross.

-During her trial she repeatedly confounded her highly-educated accusers by the simple, inspired responses she made to complex theological questions intended to trap her and thereby cast doubt on the truth of her apparitions.
-“About Jesus Christ and the Church,” she said, “I simply know they’re just one thing, and we shouldn’t complicate the matter.”
+During her trial she repeatedly confounded her highly-educated accusers by her simple, inspired responses to complex theological questions designed to trap her and cast doubt on the truth of her apparitions.
+“About Jesus Christ and the Church,” for example, she said, “I simply know they’re just one thing and we shouldn’t complicate the matter.”

-In 1456, an inquisitorial court authorized by Pope Callixtus III examined the trial, debunked the charges against her, pronounced her innocent, and declared her a martyr.
+In 1456, an inquisitorial court authorized by Pope Callixtus III overturned the trial and the charges against her, pronounced her innocent, and declared her a martyr.

-Saint Joan of Arc, inspire us to action in the name of Christ.
+Saint Joan of Arc, you gave your life entirely and unhesitantly to Christ.
+Inspire us to action in the name of Christ!
 Pray for us!